Korean, Edit

 Purpose 2. snRNA-seq captures more various RNA, including introns, pre-mRNA, non-coding RNA, compared to scRNA-seq.

 Purpose 3.
-In snRNA-seq, nuclear RNA is primarily captured, while cytoplasmic RNA is also captured (although in small amounts).
+In snRNA-seq, nuclear RNA is predominantly captured: But a small amount of cytoplasmic RNA is also detected.

 image